 After an altitude of 3000m, hiking gets quite difficult.
 Luckily we have been hiking quite a bit in Patagonia region, walking around 20km daily during that period, we made it to the first campsite without too many issues.

 When we arrive at our first camp site, Ayapata, the porters have finished setting up all our tents.
 All the porters except the ones cooking stood there clapping for us celebrating our first climb.
 However, I was thinking that maybe we should be the ones clapping at the people who were carrying 20kg, arriving early and could finished all their jobs in the rain.
-Our Tents were huge as well, around twice the size of other company’s tents.
+Our Tents were huge as well, around twice the size of other company’s tents; almost similar to the ones that I found while I checked through the best 4 person tent reviews.
 In these tents were our sleeping mat, pillows and our porter bag.

 We were each provided with a bowl of hot water and clean towels to clean our sweaty body (remember that they carry their own gas tank).
 We also brought some baby wipes to clean our body further.
 We were quite amazed at how dirty we are, our face were covered in yellow mud.

 We arrived at our camp site at around 5 PM and we begin dinner at 7 PM.
 Before dinner we also have afternoon tea time!
 During tea we were given freshly made popcorn, hot coffee, tea, Milo and desserts.